Making Mock Recalls a routine business practice – A step-by-step guide

 - Team members or supply chain partners that failed to follow the recall procedures

-- Issues with instructions, identification or labeling errors
+- Issues with instructions and identification or labeling errors

 - Lack of control over products that were put on hold